 But horror sequels sure are tempting, eh?
 Not just for studios, but audiences, too.
 No matter how blasphemous or unnecessary it might seem, we horrorhounds dutifully file into the theater to see if lightning can strike twice or, in one of those rare, rare instances, the sequel can actually surpass its predecessor.
 After all, there’s nothing that says Saw V has to be bad.
 It’s just that usually it is.
 But we keep going back, and as long as they keep making ‘em, we’ll keep going back.
 There’s something comforting about that.

-To celebrate the excellent sequel to Blumhouse’s not-so-excellent 2014’s Ouija, we decided to revisit not just our favorite horror sequels, but also our least favorite.
+To scorn the the latest unnecessary sequel to 2002’s The Ring, we decided to revisit not just our favorite horror sequels, but also our least favorite.
 That meant watching every horror sequel.
 And that, of course, meant ranking every horror sequel.
 Our major criteria was that the film had to have had, at least in some form, an American theatrical release.
 We also shaved off some years by ignoring the Universal Monsters/Hammer Films and focusing solely on every horror sequel that followed 1976’s The Omen.
 Again, they must have had an American theatrical release.

 Did we forget any?
 Let us know and we’ll write a sequel to this article.
 Don’t act like you wouldn’t read it.

 Artwork by Cap Blackard (Buy Prints + More)